sanju8400/ECommerce/README.md

 **Backend**: .Net
 **Database**: MongoDB (Atlas)

+### How to run the Project
+**Frontend**: check-out ecommerece-web and open in cmd and run below commands
+	npm install
+	ng serve
+**Backend**: check check-out backend/ECommerce and open in visual studio and click run

 ### Project Setup

 1. **Project Initialization**: Repository created on GitHub and cloned to local machine.